MMC

 All students – full-time and part-time candidates – will be assigned to either group of paired core courses in the first two semesters of their candidature, regardless of how many semesters the student has elected to complete their graduate degree programme.
 Students will be pre-registered for these courses during the course registration period.

-MC6301 Communication, Technology & Society – Prof Jack Qiu – 13 weeks format
+MC6301 Communication, Technology & Society – Prof Lee Kwan Min – 13 weeks format

 This course introduces students to a broad range of issues concerning the role, impacts, and limitations of ICTs (information and communication technologies), especially digital platforms, in modern society.
-Students will be familiarized with both classic and current studies in communication and media studies with interdisciplinary reach.
-It is a core class that shall equip students with the knowledge and skills for more in-depth studies and career opportunities at the juncture between ICTs and society.
+Students will be familiarised with both classic and current studies in communication and media studies with interdisciplinary reach.
+It is a core class that equips students with the knowledge and skills for more in-depth studies and career opportunities at the juncture between ICTs and society.

-This course provides an overview of common issues in mass communication research.
+This course provides an overview of common issues in communication research.
 It covers essential ideas in research design, instrumentation, data collection, data analysis, data interpretation, and reporting.
-Students will understand and interpret research reports and literature, define your own research interests, design and execute simple research projects; prepare yourself for more advanced research courses; and write and present properly conceived, suitably formatted, and stylistically appropriate research projects for post-graduate courses.
+Students will understand and interpret research reports and literature, define their own research interests, design and execute simple research projects; prepare themselves for more advanced research courses; and write and present properly conceived, suitably formatted, and stylistically appropriate research projects for post-graduate courses.

 MC6303 Communication Ethics and Governance – Prof Ang Peng Hwa – 13 weeks format

 The course aims to familiarise students with the broad scope of legal regulations covering various aspects of the media.
-The course will cover international laws, conventions and treaties, and Singapore law relating to the media.
-The course will also cover intellectual property law, defamation and censorship.
+The course will cover international laws, conventions and treaties, laws relating to the media, intellectual property law, defamation and censorship.
 The rest of the course will be devoted to ethics and policy, including current policy issues and the policy-making process.
 The course will provide students with a framework to resolve ethical issues.
-There will be a special focus on fast-changing areas such as fake news, online advertising fraud and artificial intelligence, and privacy/surveillance.

 MC6321 Media Leadership and Management – Ms Chloe Neo – 13 weeks format